guidoerfen/miniature-component/DIAGRAM.md

 * `ComponentD` isn't granted to access `ComponentA` and `ComponentB` at all.
 * The two connections between `ComponentA` and `ComponentB` illustrate how *one* interface can be realized by connectiong multiple methods.

-All those public `provide` and `consume` methods in the component in srtances are all getter methods actually.
+All those public `provide` and `consume` methods in the component instances are all getter methods actually.
-You might consider them getters sitting on an castle wall on demand lowering down service staff on ropes in both directions.
+You might consider them getters sitting on an castle wall on demand lowering down service staff on ropes in both directions, outside and inside of the castle.

 Don't misunderstand the method-call and instantiation arrows as data stream directions.
 Directions could be either ways in the end result.